 I couldn’t imagine being on any kind of diet or regime that doesn’t include pancakes at some point.

 That’s awesome.
-So tell me a little bit about your background and and the field that you worked in, you’re a nurse nurse’s aide.
+So tell me a little bit about your background and the field that you worked in, you’re a nurse’s aide.

 I was just a nurse’s aide, honestly like I worked in a group home with severely disabled children and I got them ready for school in the morning, put them on the bus, took them off help the PT to get them on the different things like it’s I worked closely in the medical profession because we had a nurse on site.

-But I really, I don’t have professional qualifications which I think helps me relate Better two families that are doing this without a lot of medical guidance, because there’s a lot of doctors that don’t know what’s going on.
+But I really, don’t have professional qualifications which I think helps me relate better to two families that are doing this without a lot of medical guidance because there are a lot of doctors that don’t know what’s going on.

-I have an associate’s degree, which is a two year degree from a junior college.
+I have an associate’s degree, which is a two-year degree from a junior college.
 I took statistics during that.
-And in microbiology and statistics, I learned that a lot of the stuff that they were telling me we needed to do as nurses aides was wrong, there wasn’t evidence based.
+And in microbiology and statistics, I learned that a lot of the stuff that they were telling me we needed to do as nurse’s aides were wrong, there wasn’t evidence-based.

 And then in microbiology, like they talk about antibiotics and cultures and stuff.
 And like if you go to the doctor with a sinus infection, they never take your culture.
 They just prescribe you antibiotics.
 And they’re like, Oh, well, this one will probably work.

-Since I have ended up making different choices for my family than the mainstream medical would
+Since I have ended up making different choices for my family than the mainstream medical world

 Right, okay, so it made you curious about what else is out there.
 Yeah.

 Yeah, that’s true.
 And this way, I try to tell people like do it for like 30 days or six weeks.
 Don’t feel like you need to do it for two years if you’re not seeing improvement.
-So if gaps diet because obviously it worked really well for our family, but if it doesn’t work for you in 30 days, then maybe you do need to try walls protocol or autoimmune paleo or some other kind of like anti histamine or low salicylates.
+So if gaps diet because obviously, it worked really well for our family, but if it doesn’t work for you in 30 days, then maybe you do need to try walls protocol or autoimmune paleo or some other kind of antihistamine or low salicylates.

-I can’t remember what that is, but there’s like, there’s all sorts of different different little tweaks that can help different people or different makeups.
+I can’t remember what that is, but there’s like, there are all sorts of different little tweaks that can help different people or different makeups.

 If you were able to sort of give the listeners one little bit of advice as far as where people might start to try and go from where they currently are with some health issues to where they’d rather be, what would you say?
 What would you tell them to do?

 I would say to just make one change a week.
-And so commit to making one small change.
-So if you think you need to get rid of gluten, like maybe first you should get rid of just the process gluten, so get rid of all the crackers and the bread and stuff in your house.
+And so committed to making one small change.
+So if you think you need to get rid of gluten, maybe first you should get rid of just the processed gluten, so get rid of all the crackers and the bread and stuff in your house.

 So if you can commit to one small change a week, then that’s so much more doable.
-Like some people want to go all in and do Gabs diet next week.
+Some people want to go all in and do Gab’s diet next week.
 That’s great.
 But if you can just start doing something instead of reading and reading and reading and trying to figure out the perfect diet for you before you even start, just start doing something and something will start sticking.